donghuison/amrvac/doc/radiation_opacity_deep_analysis.md

 ```

 ### Accretion Disks
+In doc/radiation_opacity_deep_analysis.md around lines 141 to 152, the final conversion uses 10**logKappa_out which can promote single-precision; change the literal to a double-precision exponent base (e.g. 10.0d0**logKappa_out) to ensure the exponentiation is done in double precision and verify logKappa_out is a double-precision variable (real(kind=8)) so the result kappa is computed in DP.
 FLD with appropriate opacities can model:
 - **Disk vertical structure**: Radiation pressure support
 - **Thermal instabilities**: S-curve behavior